carpentries-i18n/i18n/README.md

 ## Guide for Translators

+This assumes that you are familiar with using Git and GitHub.
+We are translating (and keeping up-to-date) the Software Carpentry notes.
+If you notice an issue with the lesson materials themselves, please send an issue for pull request to the English lesson materials.

 ### To contribute to lesson materials

 Fork this repository on GitHub and clone it to your local machine: